 From there, the Dorsal Scapular nerve enters the Inter Scalene Triangle and, instead of passing through it, penetrates through the belly of the Medial (middle) Scalene muscle, one of the boundaries of the triangle.

-After penetrating the Medial Scalene muscle, the Dorsal Scapular nerve descends, piercing the Levator Scapular muscle (sending off branches to innervate the muscle) and proceeding to innervate the Rhomboid muscles.
+After penetrating the Medial Scalene, the Dorsal Scapular nerve descends, piercing the Levator Scapular, sending off branches to innervate that muscle, and proceeding to supply the Rhomboids.

-Anywhere along this path, the nerve root, as it passes in the inter scalene triangle, through the Medial Scalene muscle, piercing the Levator Scapular muscle, there is the potential for the nerve to be irritated: deep upper back pain.
+Anywhere along this path, the nerve root, as it passes through the inter scalene triangle, through the Medial Scalene muscle, whilst piercing the Levator Scapular, there is the potential for irritation; deep upper back pain.